Questions & Answers

 The Hermes Standard for vendor independent machine-to-machine communication in SMT assembly has been worked out by an initiative of industry experts, setting the base line for an open, cross-vendor protocol.
 This initiative of equal members meets on a regular base with the goal to enrich the standard and form a foundation for Industy-4.0 solutions.
 Each of them can propose and determine amendments for future standardization.
 The Hermes Standard Initiative is neither a legal nor a commercial subject.
 There is no profit motive.
 The representative of the initiative is the elected chair.

-According to Wikipedia “Hermes” is an Olympian god in Greek religion and mythology, the son of Zeus.
+“Hermes” is the name of an an Olympian god in ancient Greek mythology, a son of Zeus.
 Hermes is considered a god of transitions and boundaries.
 He is described as quick and cunning, moving freely between the worlds.
 He is also portrayed as an emissary and messenger of the gods.
 (If you want to know more about Hermes, please find it e.g. here: https://en.wikipedia.org/wiki/Hermes)

 2. The Hermes Standard for electronics manufacturers